Kyle Tucker Preview, Player Props: Astros vs. Diamondbacks

-Kyle Tucker -- with a slugging percentage of .632 in his past 10 games, including two home runs -- will be in action for the Houston Astros against the Arizona Diamondbacks, with Zac Gallen on the mound, on September 29 at 9:40 PM ET.
+The Houston Astros, including Kyle Tucker and his .649 slugging percentage over his past 10 games, take on starter Merrill Kelly and the Arizona Diamondbacks at Chase Field, Saturday at 8:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Mariners.
+In his most recent game he had a one-hit performance (1-for-4) against the Diamondbacks.

 Sportsbook Promo Codes